-Wambui lives with her father and her mother.
-Her duties at home include caring for children, helping in the kitchen and running errands.
+Wambui makes her home with her father and her mother.
+Caring for children, helping in the kitchen and running errands are her household duties.
+Her father is sometimes employed and her mother is sometimes employed as a seller in the market.
 There are 4 children in the family.
-Her father is sometimes employed and her mother is sometimes employed as a seller in the market.

 For fun, Wambui enjoys jumping rope, playing ball games and playing group games.
 She attends church activities and Bible class regularly and is in high school where her performance is average.

-Please remember Wambui in your prayers.
-Your love and support will help her to receive the assistance she needs to grow and develop.
+Your love and support will help Wambui to receive the assistance she needs to develop her potential.
+Please pray for her.

 Wambui lives on the plains of Waithaka, home to approximately 40,000 residents.
 Typical houses are constructed of cement floors, wood walls and corrugated iron roofs.
 The primary language and ethnic group is Kikuyu.

 The regional diet consists of maize and beans.
 Common health problems in this area include malaria, colds, coughs, typhoid fever and other types of fever.
 Most adults in Waithaka are unemployed but some work as day laborers and earn the equivalent of $66 per month.
 This community needs better housing, food and clothing supplies, potable water and employment opportunities.

 Your sponsorship allows the staff of RGC Jipe Moyo Child Development Center to provide Wambui with Bible teaching, nutritious meals, health screening, health and hygiene education, recreational activities, opportunities for community service, tuition, uniforms and academic materials.
 The center staff will also provide opportunities for project involvement for the parents or guardians of Wambui.

 North of the equator, Kenya is hot and dry.
 South of the equator are the humid coast, the temperate highlands and tropical Lake Victoria.
 Volcanic mountains and the Great Rift Valley occupy the west.
 Although the highlands around Nairobi are fertile, only 11 percent of Kenya's land is farmed.